HuMingLab/ecDNAcaller/README.md

 The model currently runs on CPU only to allow for multiprocessing.
 Processing speed is at about 1.2 seconds per cell on a single CPU core (Apple M1 Pro), which is approximately 5 times faster than the logistic regression model.

+Unlike the logistic regression-based model, this deep learning-based model does not generate caches (individual files for each cell), but it can be fast enough to reprocess all cells in a reasonable amount of time after an interruption.

-Note: to reproduce the results in the paper, please add a `d` at the end of the last parameter (without a space) to enable DEV mode, such as `32d`.
+Note: to strictly reproduce the results in the paper, please add a `d` at the end of the last parameter (without a space) to enable DEV mode, such as `32d`.
 This will make the model ignore cells with a valid contact matrix file but without a valid CNV file (which is relatively rare).
 Thus, the validation of this deep learning-based model will be based on the exactly same set of cells as the logistic regression-based model.
 This is because CNV files are mandatory for the logistic regression-based model, but not required for the deep learning-based model.
 If DEV mode is disabled, the model will process all cells that have a readable contact matrix file, which may (in some cases) result in a slightly different, but more accurate result.

 ### 3. Manhattan plot